april19833/currency-1.5/docs/solidity/currency/VoteCheckpoints.md

 ### checkpoints

+mapping to the ordered arrays of voting checkpoints for each address

   ```solidity
   mapping(address => struct VoteCheckpoints.Checkpoint[]) checkpoints
   ```

 ### DelegatedVotes

-_Emitted when a delegatee is delegated new votes._
+Emitted when a delegatee is delegated new votes.

   ```solidity
   event DelegatedVotes(address delegator, address delegatee, uint256 amount)